Telesat Internet Review: Launch date, prices, and what it means for you

 How much does Telesat cost?

 Since Telesat serves primarily large enterprise customers, it’s hard to nail down pricing for it.
 Enterprise contracts are often tailor-made for the specific business signing the contract.
-As such, the pricing structure isn’t really comparable to a consumer-facing service like Viasat or HughesNet.
+As such, the pricing structure isn’t really comparable to a consumer-facing service like Viasat or Hughesnet.

 In fact, Telesat doesn’t advertise any prices on its website—you have to schedule a call to discuss your needs.
-So if you’re looking for satellite internet service for your home, you’ll want to take a look at other providers like Starlink, Viasat, and especially HughesNet.
+So if you’re looking for satellite internet service for your home, you’ll want to take a look at other providers like Starlink, Viasat, and especially Hughesnet.

 What do Telesat satellites do?